Breakfast With Narcissus

 DUTCH: How long is this adjustment going to take?
 You’ve been here four years.

-Children of the Twenty-Fourth Century, Ham and Dutch are accustomed to a world without light pollution, but Mouse, who was born two hundred years before them, is not.
-Absolute blackness takes getting used to, as does eating things that come out of animals, stuff like what bees throw up in the privacy of their waxy hives.
-Coriander shoves their hands into their pockets and chides themself for not wearing gloves; after just ten minutes in the cold, the electric prickle in their fingers is strong enough to reanimate a corpse, specifically the corpse of a dead debate about hot air balloons.
+Children of the Twenty-Fourth Century, Ham and Dutch may be accustomed to a world without light pollution, but Mouse, who was born two hundred years before them, is not.
+Absolute darkness takes getting used to, as does eating things that come out of animals, things like what bees throw up in the privacy of their waxy hives.

 HAM: Can you imagine needles pricking us everywhere?

-MOUSE: Yes and I’d still jump.
+MOUSE: I can and I’d still jump.

 HAM: You can’t be serious.

-HAM: Of course.
+HAM: Of course!
 I’m sorry, Mouse.

 DUTCH: Have you picked a fragment to discuss tonight?